ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Witch/Witch.md

 Alternatively, you may start with 4d4 x 10 gp to buy your own equipment.

 ## Witch

 Three old crones stoop over a boiling cauldron filled with all manner of bizarre filth, churning and bubbling with a noxious fume.
 In the smoke and vapor above the pot, the trio can make out shapes and figures of great import, and one even cackles loudly at what she sees.

 A young girl sits underneath a tree, far from where the other children play.
-She glances about to make sure noone is watching, and snaps her fingers once to the empty air.
+She glances about to make sure no one is watching, and snaps her fingers once to the empty air.
 After a moment of silence, a black cat appears around the tree's bend and locks eyes with the girl, staring with a strange intelligence for a long moment.
 She gestures at one of the playing children, a heavy-set boy with a permanently affixed scowl; the cat understands.
 It wanders close to the boy, stretches its claws, and gets very low, ready to pounce for the boy's eyes.

 A young elf intently mutters something underneath his breath each time he exhales.
 Visible only to him, a string of the foulest magic winds out from him and seizes a charging orc, which drops to its knees in agony.